flempriere/SedgewickAlgorithmsInC/README.md

 ## Use of A.I Tools

 Github Copilot has been used sparingly in this project.
 It's use has been restricted to the following cases
-1. Autocomplete of short code fragments
+1. Autocomplete of short code fragments (Mostly repeated inline functions for generics)
 2. Assistance generating Doxygen comment blocks

 Since the whole point of this project is to learn Data Structures and Algorithms from first principles, there's